Social commerce strategies: from browsing to buying on social media

 • Live Shopping: Real-time product demonstrations with direct sales

-For video marketing, Instagram Reels are particularly effective.
+For video marketing, Instagram Reels is particularly effective.
 Authentic product videos perform 67% better than static posts.

 TikTok Shop